geolime/postgresql_user_administration/README.md

 # Postgresql User Administration
-Variou Python scripted Postgresql user administration commands.
+Various Python scripted Postgresql user administration commands.

 This is a repository of postgresql user administration commands that can be ran in either Python shell or the Command environment.